 The entry in the commercial register takes place a few days or a few weeks after the notary has received all the necessary documents.
 As soon as the entry of the GmbH is published, you will receive notification by post.

 You will usually receive an invoice in advance, which you should pay as soon as possible.
 The invoice address is the registered office of the limited liability company.
 It is therefore vital that you remember to put the company name on the letterbox of the business address promptly after the notary appointment.
 Otherwise, the processing of the entry in the commercial register will most likely be delayed.

 Entry into the commercial register, means the GmbH is officially a legal entity and the limitation of liability is effective.

 Warning: Handelsregister (commercial register) Invoice Fraud Scam

 At this stage, please pay particular attention to scam letters that imitate the official invoice from the court cashier for the entry in the commercial register.
 This is a ploy that tricksters to swindle hundreds of euros out of newly minted founders.
 The layout, file number and seal usually look deceptively similar to the original invoice.

 Since 1 August 2021, every GmbH also has to register for the transparency register.
 The founders must do the registration themselves.
 Before this date, the entry was only mandatory for certain companies and the notary took over this task.
 The entry costs €4.80 per year (as of 2021).

 Every GmbH that is commercially active must register with the local Gewerbeamt (trade licensing office).
 The GmbH managing director must apply for the trade registration with a simple form.
-This incurs fees of between €15 and €60.
+This incurs fees of between €15 to €60.

 In parallel to registering your business, you must now complete the questionnaire for tax registration.
 Only then can the tax office assign you a tax number.
 You are obliged to submit the completed questionnaire within one month of registering your business.
 If you need help, you can find a definitive guide here.